Igor-lkm/koa-joi-router-docs-v2/README.md

 from the router's `.routes` property).

 Options:
-- prefix: Prefix to add to Swagger path
+- prefix: Prefix to add to Swagger path (use prefix from JoiRouter if not set)

 ### swaggerAPI.generateSpec(baseSpec, options)